UCIDataLab/uci-digital-evidence/datasets.md

 ### Web browsing

 This dataset comes from an observational study conducted at a large U.S. university and consists of ~90,000 records of web browsing events from 55 students.
-Each web browsing event (a row in the dataset) consists is of the form `<id, m, t>` where the ID corresponds to the student, m indicates whether or not the event was a Facebook-browser event (2 indicates a Facebook event and 1 indicates a non-Facebook event), and t denotes the timestamp.
+Each web browsing event (a row in the dataset) is of the form `<id, m, t>` where the ID corresponds to the student, m indicates whether or not the event was a Facebook-browser event (2 indicates a Facebook event and 1 indicates a non-Facebook event), and t denotes the timestamp.

 References:

 * Data available <a href="https://github.com/UCIDataLab/assocr">here</a>.
-(Note that the data is including in the _student_web_browsing_ folder of the data file.)
+(Note that the data is included in the _student_web_browsing_ folder of the data file.)
 * <a href="https://doi.org/10.1111/rssa.12549">CSAFE paper using this data</a>:

 >Galbraith, Christopher, Padhraic Smyth, and Hal S. Stern.
 "Quantifying the association between discrete event time series with applications to digital forensics."
 Journal of the Royal Statistical Society: Series A (Statistics in Society) 183.3 (2020): 1005-1027.